top of page

 Coffin of Ramesses the Great

-A cedar wood coffin case of the pharaoh Ramesses II (ruled 1279-1213 BC).
-Now in the Egyptian Museum, Cairo, Egypt 🇪🇬
+Let's us now take a look at the Coffin of Ramesses the Great, a cedar wood coffin case of the pharaoh Ramesses II (ruled 1279-1213 BC) now in the Egyptian Museum, Cairo, Egypt 🇪🇬

 Originally Ramesses II was buried in the tomb KV7 in the Valley of the Kings, but because of looting, priests later transferred the body to a holding area, re-wrapped it, and placed it inside the tomb of queen Ahmose Inhapy.
 Seventy-two hours later it was again moved, to the tomb of the high priest Pinedjem II.
 All of this is recorded in hieroglyphics on the linen covering the body of the coffin of Ramesses II.
 His mummy was eventually discovered in TT320 inside an ordinary wooden coffin and is now in Cairo's Egyptian Museum.